Oneiroi/Legion/README.md

 Greetings Shephard Commander ...

-About as geeky as you can get, yes I am making some serious mass effect references here, anyway the point of this is to leverage the power of python mutliprocessing lib, to provide grid / distributed computed.
+About as geeky as you can get, yes I am making some serious mass effect references here, anyway the point of this is to leverage the power of python mutliprocessing lib (more likely Gearman at this point), to provide grid / distributed computed.

 Initial implementations will be very simple, such as large logfile processing, ongoing additions may well include other functionaities, render farm processing etc.

-I intend to tie this into multiple nodes using the ARM processor from the project raspberrypi.org
+I intend to tie this into multiple nodes using the ARM processor from the project raspberrypi.org  (fpga's have reported faster hashing speeds, looking at those too/ also have a reservation in for parallela but not waiting on that atm)

                              +------+